-- 4.1 Strong governance and well-defined decision-making structures enable sound investment decision-making. - 4.2 The investment horizon of the Foundation is long-term and setting an Asset Allocation that is appropriate to its investment horizon, objectives and risk-tolerance is the most important decision to be made as it is the primary driver of long-term success. - 4.3 A broadly diversified portfolio both across and within asset classes improves the "risk to return" ratio over time. - 4.4 Costs matter and in some asset classes low-cost passive strategies can be blended with higher costing active strategies to minimise the overall cost of investing.
-The primary goal is to maximise "net of fees" returns at an acceptable level of risk. - 4.5 Generally, markets can be inefficient and active managers can add value over benchmarks.
-For some markets/asset classes, manager structures that include a passive approach may be more appropriate to complement active strategies. - 4.6 The Foundation seeks to responsibly manage the resources that are held in trust for present and future generations in the Auckland and Northland region.
+- Strong governance and well-defined decision-making structures enable sound investment decision-making. - The investment horizon of the Foundation is long-term and setting an Asset Allocation that is appropriate to its investment horizon, objectives and risktolerance is the most important decision to be made as it is the primary driver of long-term success. - A broadly diversified portfolio both across and within asset classes improves the "risk to return" ratio over time. - Costs matter and in some asset classes low-cost passive strategies can be blended with higher costing active strategies to minimise the overall cost of investing.
+The primary goal is to maximise "net of fees" returns at an acceptable level of risk, while taking into account generating positive, measurable social and environmental impact alongside a financial return. - Some markets can be inefficient and active management can add value over 4.5 benchmarks.
+For some markets/asset classes, manager structures that include a passive approach may be more appropriate to complement active strategies. - The Foundation seeks to responsibly manage the resources that are held in trust 4.6 for present and future generations in Tamaki Makaurau and Te Tai Tokerau.
 It believes that integrating Environmental, Social and Governance (ESG) factors with regard to impact on society and planet into its investment decision-making and ownership practices will improve the long-term performance (through opportunities for wealth creation and better risk management) of its investment portfolio and is fundamental to exercising its fiduciary duty.
+The Foundation's Responsible Investment Policy is outlined in Section 13 below. - We believe that being a good Te Tiriti partner aligns and extends our integrated ESG approach and supports sustainable investment.